truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKMIP.md

 {{< include file="/_includes/CLI/HintInteractiveArgsEditor.md" >}}

 ### Clear_Sync_Pending_Key command
-Use the `clear_sync_pending_key` command to verify if there is a pending sync.
+Use the `clear_sync_pending_key` command to clear any pending sync.

 {{< expand "Using the Clear_Sync_Pending_Key Command" "v" >}}
 #### Description
 The `clear_sync_pending_key` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
 The command returns an empty line.
 Use the `system kmip kmip_sync_pending` command to verify if the sync is cleared.

 #### Usage
 From the CLI prompt, enter: